Skip to main content

 At the heart of any personalisation strategy is high-quality data.

-As financial services firms prepare for initiatives like the pensions dashboard—a government-led project designed to provide individuals with online access to their various pension savings—there has never been a better time to get their data in shape.
+As financial services firms prepare for initiatives like the pensions dashboard - a government-led project designed to provide individuals with online access to their various pension savings - there has never been a better time to get their data in shape.

 "The pensions dashboard will be a transformative tool, not just in consolidating disparate data but in how it enables companies to innovate around that data."

-— Ian Beestin, Co-Founder, Money Alive
+Ian Beestin, Co-Founder, Money Alive

-Advancements in digital customer communications often hinge on companies having their data standardised and organised—a necessity for the pensions dashboard programme.
+Advancements in digital customer communications often hinge on companies having their data standardised and organised - a necessity for the pensions dashboard programme.

-High-quality, standardised data is essential for effective personalisation in financial services
+High-quality, standardised data is essential for effective personalisation in financial services - particularly where firms need consistent messaging across pensions, banking, and advice journeys.

 The data requirements imposed by industry programmes like the pensions dashboard can bring companies closer to new innovations in more personalised, more dynamic customer communications.